n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 <br/>
 <br/>
 <h2>Summary</h2>
 This packer was straight forward to unpack since it did not implement any anti-debugging/anti-dump/anti-analysis techniques.
-Because so, the unpacking process could have been much quicker by just tracing until decoding of Elf header and program header table takes place, so that we can see the entry-point address in the Elf header to then put a hardware breakpoint on execution on it.
+Therefore, the unpacking process could have been much quicker:

+* Tracing until decoding of Elf header and program header table.
+* Set hardware breapoint on execution at entry-point address in the Elf header.
+* Profit.

-The next write up I will cover the analysis process of the unpacked file.
+In the next write up I will cover the analysis process of the unpacked file.
 Thanks for reading and I hope you learned something useful from this post!.

 n4x0r.